alibaba/GraphScope/docs/interactive_engine/deployment.md

 We have demonstrated [how to execute interactive queries](./getting_started.md) easily by installing Graphscope via `pip` on a local machine.
 However, in real-life applications, graphs are often too large to fit on a single machine.
 In such cases, Graphscope can be deployed on a cluster, such as a [self-managed k8s cluster](../deploy_graphscope_on_self_managed_k8s.md), for processing large-scale graphs.
 But you may wonder, "what if I only need the GIE engine and not the whole package that includes GAE and GLE?"
 This tutorial will walk you through the process of standalone deployment of GIE on a self-managed k8s cluster.

 Throughout the tutorial, we assume all machines are running Linux system.
-We donot guarantee that it works as smoothly as Linux on the other platform.
+We do not guarantee that it works as smoothly as Linux on the other platform.
 For your reference, we've tested the tutorial on Ubuntu 20.04.

 ## The K8s Cluster